CollinHeist/CropTop/README.md

 # CropTop
+## Development
-CropTop is a small-form data acquisition platform being developed by [Kennedy Caisley](https://github.com/kcaisley) and [Ryan Donahue](https://github.com/ryand323), two undergraduate electrical engineering students at the University of Idaho.
+CropTop is a small-form data acquisition platform initially developed by Kennedy Caisley and Ryan Donahue, two undergraduate electrical engineering students at the University of Idaho.
 It is designed to support the cereal grain crop strength research being conducted by [Dr. Daniel Roberston](https://www.uidaho.edu/engr/departments/me/our-people/faculty/daniel-robertson) in the UI Department of Mechanical Engineering.

+The current iteration of the project is being developed by [Collin Heist](https://github.com/CollinHeist), an undergraduate Electrical Engineering student at University of Idaho.

 ## What can CropTop do?
 Croptop is based around a 32 bit PIC32MX795F512L microcontroller and includes the following peripherals onboard:
 * 12 bit temperature/humidity sensor
 * 3-axis accelerometer